 There is a need for a broader research vision that frames and explores the problem at the conceptual, engineering, design, operational, and organizational levels.
 A broader vision will allow researchers from various disciplines to interact and collaborate to develop solutions that address practical privacy needs.

 Privacy by Design Workshops

-This workshop is one of four aimed at identifying a shared research vision to support the practice of privacy-by-design.
-They will convene both practitioners with direct experience of the challenges in implementing privacy-by-design from a range of fields—software developers, privacy engineers, usability and interaction designers, chief privacy officers—and researchers from an equally broad range of disciplines.
+This workshop was one of four aimed at identifying a shared research vision to support the practice of privacy-by-design.
+They convened both practitioners with direct experience of the challenges in implementing privacy-by-design from a range of fields—software developers, privacy engineers, usability and interaction designers, chief privacy officers—and researchers from an equally broad range of disciplines.

 - To take stock of the methods, tools, and approaches currently used to design for privacy.

 - Broaden the lens through which privacy-by-design is viewed by the research community—positioning technical design along side theoretical/conceptual, organizational, and regulatory design questions.

 - Begin the process of building an interdisciplinary community of researchers to develop broader theoretical foundations, systematic approaches, as well as organizational and regulatory models for supporting the practice of privacy-by-design.

 Ann Drobnis, Susan Graham, Deirdre Mulligan

 |09:10 AM||Lightning Introductions|